-The Firestarter software is designed to stress a processor to its fullest [11].
-By combining with CPU affinity, one can selectively load certain numbers of cores on a given socket with this 'stress code' utility.
-The basic energy profile of Firestarter has negligible startup and shutdown artifacts, providing very high electric power workload in the form of discrete and consistently uniform time steps.
+- The Firestarter software is designed to stress a processor to its fullest [4].
+By combining with CPU affinity we are able to selectively load certain numbers of cores on a particular socket this 'stress code' utility.
+The basic profile of Firestarter has negligible startup and shutdown artifacts, providing very high electric power workload in the form of discrete and consistently uniform time steps. - 2.
+The Nekbone suite of benchmarks is a well-established set of thermal hydraulics mini-application tests that also provide a measure of work [1].

-3.3.2.
-Nekbone

-The Nekbone suite of benchmarks is a well-established set of thermal hydraulics miniapplication tests that also provide a measure of work [12].
 This enables us to consider not just temperature and power but also performance.
-In our experiments, we have used the Nekbone multigrid preconditioner benchmark.
+In our experiments we have used the Nekbone multigrid preconditioner benchmark.